NathanaelBlackbourn/NathanaelBlackbourn/README.md

-# Web developer based in Gothenburg, Sweden.
+# Fullstack developer based in Gothenburg, Sweden.

-I just finished studying at Medieinstitutet here and am looking for work.
-Most of my experience so far is with Next.js and Sanity.
-Also taking freelance work!

-Currently learning three.js and React Three Fiber, would like to expand into some fullstack tools/languages in the near future 🔮
+- Born in the UK 🇬🇧
+- Developing websites since 2022, now even fullstack apps.

+Currently undergoing the fullstack developer trainee program at Teamtailor.

 [See my website and some projects I worked on during my recent internship at Hoy Multimedia.](https://www.sublimesystems.eu/)

-(If you're wondering why my git graph is so empty, it's because Hoy uses Bitbucket)

 <!---
 NathanaelBlackbourn/NathanaelBlackbourn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.